The Deep Litter Method for goats

 Step #2 Put down a fresh layer of bedding.

-Once the area is cleaned you can put down fresh bedding.
-I like to use sawdust in the fall.
-This helps to dry things out quickly and smells pretty nice too.
+Once the area is cleaned, put down a generous layer of clean bedding.
+For the barn, I like to use sawdust for bedding.
+Sawdust helps to dry things out quickly and smells nice, too.
+Sawdust is also very affordable, making it a great option for larger areas.

-SLCG Pro Tip: We also like to sprinkle food-grade Diatomaceous Earth before we put our sawdust down.
-This helps to keep pests down naturally and away from your goats and other animals.
-Be sure to use food grade.
+SLCG Pro Tip: We also like to sprinkle food-grade Diatomaceous Earth all over the ground before we put our sawdust down.

 Putting down a fresh layer of saw dust litter in the goat barn to prepare for winter